 Here’s some information you can take away from these sample rates:

-- Medicare Plan F and G: You can see that the price difference between Plan F and N could range from about $40 to $50 a month.
-If the Part B deductible stays the same, your savings should more than make up for paying the Part B deductible.
+- Mutual of Omaha Medicare Plan F and Plan G: You can see that the price difference between Plan F and N could range from about $40 to $50 a month.
+If the Medicare Part B deductible stays the same, your savings should more than make up for paying the Part B deductible.
 Of course, this deductible might change, so you may consider Plan F as protection against future increases in Medicare cost-sharing.

-- Plan G and N: Price differences average around $30 a month.
+- Mutual of Omaha Medigap Plan G and N: Price differences average around $30 a month.
 That would certainly make up for one $20 copays at the doctor each month.
 It’s hard to predict what your future medical needs will be; however, if you do not anticipate needing many medical services, Plan N will still do a good job of protecting your pocketbook with robust benefits and a cheaper monthly price.

 If you do end up buying Mutual of Omaha Medicare Supplement Plan N, you might stash some of your savings into an emergency fund that you can use in case you need to pay copays at the doctor’s office or emergency room.
 Also, Plan N won’t pay for services that get charged over the Medicare-allowed amount, so you may need to be more careful when looking for providers.

 Why Consider Mutual of Omaha Medicare Supplement Plans?

 Besides having a reputation for competitive prices, this insurance company achieved great brand recognition through programming and conservation efforts associated with Wild Kingdom and other worthwhile causes.
 The insurer’s family discount is one of the most generous in the country, and the sample prices that were listed above did not account for potential savings.
 As you search for your own personalized information about various plans, you can learn how the discount might apply to you and other family members.